HealthRex/CDSS/scripts/eConsult/eConsult-embeddings/README.md

 # eConsult Embedding System

 ## Overview
 This project extracts and embeds eConsult templates to enable similarity searches between clinical questions and the appropriate eConsult templates.
 The system uses embeddings to recommend the most relevant template based on cosine similarity scores.
+It can be used on the command line or as a REST API.

+## Command Line Usage

 ## Installation

 1. **Clone the repository:**
    ```bash
    git clone <repository_url>